-- Make sure that there is no ear wax in any of the earmold openings since it may reduce the hearing instrument's efficiency. - Open the battery door to allow air to circulate.
+- Make sure that there is no ear wax in any of the earpiece openings since it may reduce the hearing instrument's efficiency. - Open the battery door to allow air to circulate.

-Cleaning the instrument
+Cleaning the instruments

-The multi-purpose tool contains a brush for the special purpose of cleaning your instruments.
-This should be used to ensure the best care and performance of your hearing instruments.
+A range of dedicated cleaning tools is prepared for the special purpose of cleaning the instrument.
+These should be used to ensure the best care and performance of your hearing instruments.